 Frozen shoulder (adhesive capsulitis of the shoulder) occurs when the capsule of connective tissue around the shoulder joint tightens and thickens, thus restricting movement.
 The exact cause is unknown, although it is more common in middle aged adults, particularly women.
 It begins gradually and continually gets worse, typically over one or two years.
 The risk of developing frozen shoulder increases if you have had a procedure that affects the mobility of your arm.

-There are three stages of frozen shoulder:
+Three stages of frozen shoulder

 - Painful stage: Range of motion becomes limited and pain occurs with movement